wirt-ee/wirt-ee.github.io/docs/logbook/ceph-mimic-to-nautilus/index.md

     BUG: 3 monitors have not enabled msgr2
     FIX:  ceph mon enable-msgr2

 One command.
-But the notes carry the corollary that costs an afternoon if missed: once v2 exists, every `mon_host` in every `ceph.conf` on every client needs to speak it or at least tolerate it — the estate's answer was to pin explicit `v2:<ip>:3300, v1:<ip>:6789` forms rather than rely on defaults.
+But the notes carry the corollary that costs an afternoon if missed: once v2 exists, every `mon_host` in every `ceph.conf` on every client needs to speak it or at least tolerate it — the environment's answer was to pin explicit `v2:<ip>:3300, v1:<ip>:6789` forms rather than rely on defaults.

 ## The cephfs that would not mount